DuckyMomo20012/nmap-clone/README.md

 </details>

-- Execute the following comands from the src/unpv13e directory:
+- Execute the following commands from the src/unpv13e directory:

 > After clone this nmap-clone project, you have to build unpv13e lib, you don't
 > have to push commit to unpv13e